rust-lang/rfcs/text/0000-dyn-error-generic-member-access.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-The two alternatives I can think of are:

 ## Do Nothing

 We could not do this, and continue to add accessor functions to the `Error`